 In 2004, the company brings to the forefront a lesser-known aspect of its character-development method: clowning.
 In Misstart, a production for stage clowns, the characters speak a kind of gibberish that may not seem understandable at first, but becomes crystal-clear for audiences thanks to movement, which is acrobatic, minimalist and absurd.
 The next production, Thrice upon a time… (2006), is a tale in which the characters dive into a deep and dark abyss.
 The production exposes the courage that children must show in a world that is often strange and inhospitable.
 Next came Ghosts and Ladders (2008), which features a mysterious imaginary character, whose influence will be key in the future of the 3 brothers.
 The play brings into light a heavy family secret.
 In 2010, the company produced The big bad wolf where 3 stage clowns discuss the fascinating character of the wolf in children’s story tales.
 The company was on a creative roll as it recently opened 2 new acrobatic-movement productions that broaden its repertoire of Theatre of acrobatic movement.
 Against a backdrop of imagery, movement and music, I on the sky (2011) chronicles the journey of an exiled woman looking for a home in her new country.
 Through parkour and slamming techniques, Edgewalkers (2013) introduces audiences to 4 kids hanging out in their backstreet.
 A newcomer will step into their world and mess things up.
-Following the invitation, in 2013, to take part in an international project called Documents of poverty and hope , the company created Inner Migrant in association with Portugal’s Teatro O Bando.
+Following the invitation, in 2013, to take part in an international project called Documents of poverty and hope , the company produced Inner Migrant in association with Portugal’s Teatro O Bando.
 An actor puts himself in the shoes of a Portuguese immigrant and takes the stage with a musician.
 Through movements, words and music he will be re-telling parts of Antonio’s life.
 This first involvement in international productions has opened possibilities for other similar projects.
 With their latest creation, What if Romeo and Juliet … (2017), the company offers a re-reading of Shakespeare’s classic through acrobatic movement.
-And the following question arises: can we imagine another ending than that of the death of these two children?
+And the following question arises: can we imagine another ending than death for these two young people?